 The dance form has classical and martial arts intertwined adding a dash of flamboyance to the performances.
 The festival usually happens in March/April.

-Though the origin of the unique folk theatre is shrouded in mystery it started in the year 1948.
-The folk theatre is essentially based on Krishna Leela and Mathura Vijay.
+Though the origin of the unique folk theatre is shrouded in mystery, it got started in the year 1948.
+This folk theatre is essentially based on Krishna Leela and Mathura Vijay.

-What makes this theatre special is one there are no fixed locations, apart from the lead characters anybody and whoever is in the crowd is expected to chip in last but not the least there is no written dialogues, everything is extempore.
+What makes this theatre special is that firstly, there are no fixed locations, secondly apart from the lead characters anybody and whoever is in the crowd is expected to chip in, and last but not the least, there are no written dialogues, everything is extempore.

 This unique theatre is organized in the town of Bargarh in Western Odisha, which completely transforms itself during the festival.
 Each year the organizers add a new dimension the theatre to keep the interest levels intact.